erangell/RMChipTester/README.md

 * D = delay for a number of milliseconds
 * E = expected results to be verified.
 In this case, the D2 pin will be checked for a logical high value.
 If any condition on the expected results line fails, the test is considered failed.

+Note: Multiple expected results needs to be tested - see issue #1

 ## Counting Pulses
 For future development:
 * C = count pulses on specific pins during a specific delay